Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 * *Eretmochelys imbricata* (hawksbill turtle): 1
 * *Lepidochelys olivacea* (Olive ridley turtle): 1

 Then what we did was a biometric study of the turtles with this type of data taken.
-We used the caparace curved length (what is known by "CCL").
-Some autors (*cite et al., 2018*) have used this parameter to determined the age state of their linving cicle (more likely for the loggerheads and green turtles).
+We used the carapace curved length (what is known by "CCL").
+Some authors (*cite et al., 2018*) have used this parameter to determined the age state of their linving cicle (more likely for the loggerheads and green turtles).

 What we saw was that, approximatly 90% of the loggerhead turtles were juviniles (more were small size than big).
-I case of the green turtle, the sample was so small, that there was nothing solid that we could extract from the results.
+I case of the green turtle; the sample was so small, that there was nothing solid that we could extract from the results.

-The results of the loggerehead has sense because Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa *et al.*, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction rutes (as Cabo Verde for example).
+The results of the loggerhead has sense because Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa *et al.*, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction routes (as Cabo Verde for example).

  </p>
 ---